jeffkwang/AriaVR-site/content/en/pages/about.md

 To my surprise, my friends did not share the same enthusiasm.
 They said VR was too fake, too virtual.

-And so, I thought, "Why isn't there a venue of VR enthusiasts?"
+And so, I thought, "Why isn't there a venue for VR enthusiasts?"
 VR can and very much be a powerful shared experience.
 Like its cousin, AR, VR is a powerful supplement to our reality.

 This leads to my first idea: a wellness studio using VR.
 I believe that VR has powerful healing applications.
 Namely, the experiences in VR are real enough to reshape our self-narratives.
 In addition, immersive fitness and meditation are gamechanging, in my humble opinion.
 This is quite a large project to tackle, and it's definitely still in my future plans.